F5Networks/f5-cloud-failover-extension/docs/userguide/quickstart.rst

      ``bigstart restart restjavad restnoded``

-#.
-Be sure to see the |known-issues| to review any known issues and other important information before you attempt to use Cloud Failover Extension.
+4. Be sure to see the |known-issues| to review any known issues and other important information before you attempt to use Cloud Failover Extension.

-#.
-Provide authorization (basic auth) to the BIG-IP system:
+5. Provide authorization (basic auth) to the BIG-IP system:

    - If using a RESTful API client like Postman, in the :guilabel:`Authorization` tab, type the user name and password for a BIG-IP user account with Administrator permissions.
    - If using cURL, see :ref:`installcurl-ref`.

-#.
-Using a RESTful API client like Postman, send a GET request to the URI
-   ``https://{{host}}/mgmt/shared/cloud-failover/info`` to ensure Cloud Failover Extension is running properly.
+6. Using a RESTful API client like Postman, send a GET request to the URI ``https://{{host}}/mgmt/shared/cloud-failover/info`` to ensure Cloud Failover Extension is running properly.
 You should receive an expect response of `success` after you have posted this declaration.
-For illustration purposes, the example below uses `curl` on the BIG-IP itself and the utililty `jq` to pretty print the json output:
+For illustration purposes, the example below uses `curl` on the BIG-IP itself and the utililty `jq` to pretty print the JSON output:

    .. code-block:: shell

       [admin@bigip-A:Active:In Sync] config # curl -su admin: -X GET http://localhost:8100/mgmt/shared/cloud-failover/info | jq .
        {
            "message": "success"
        }

-#.
-Copy one of the example declarations which best matches the configuration you want to use.
+7. Copy one of the example declarations which best matches the configuration you want to use.
 There are example declarations in the sections for :ref:`gcp`, :ref:`aws`, and :ref:`azure` as well as the :ref:`example-declarations` section.

-#.
-Paste the declaration into your API client, and modify names and IP addresses as applicable.
+8. Paste the declaration into your API client, and modify names and IP addresses as applicable.
 The key and value pair can be arbitrary but they must match the tags or labels that you assign to the infrastructure within the cloud provider.
 You can craft your declaration with any key and value pair as long as it matches what is in the configuration.
 For example:

    .. code-block:: shell